mattermost-community/mattermost-plugin-msteams-meetings/docs/end-user-guide/using-the-plugin.md

 ## Connecting an MS Teams account to Mattermost

-Use the `/mstmeetings connect` slash command to connect.
+Use the `/mstmeetings connect` slash command to connect an MS Teams account to Mattermost.

 ## Starting a call